cognimbus/nimbus.docs/docs/source/create-new-component.rst

          ]
       },
       ### This section allows the component to view all devices using other components.
-      ### Using the ROS tf package, Nimbus maintains the relationship between the coordinate frames of connected
-      ### devices and the platform's base frame (e.g., base_link).
       "ros": {
          "base_frame": "base_link",  ### Platform's base frame
-         "rate": 10.0,               ### rate of TF meseeages publish "publishTfDevices":true,    ### Nimbus agent will create TF's from the device location in relation to base_frame and publish to the component
+         "rate": 10.0,               ### rate of TF meseeages publish if needed "publishTfDevices":true,    ### Nimbus agent will create TF's from the device location in relation to base_frame and publish to the component
          "rosMasterUri": "",         ### Equals to: export ROS_MASTER_URI=http://ip:11311 command
          "rosIp": "",                ### Equals to: export ROS_IP=ip command
          "ros2DomainId": 0           ### Equals to: export ROS_DOMAIN_ID=number command
       }
       ### The section is used for configuring the component to access a particular device.
-      ### the device is identified by "productId" and "vendorId"
+      ### the physical device is identified if maching all the keys provided
       "requiredDevices": [
             {
             "name": "laser",                    ### Device name